 [Section 8 amended by No. 72 of 1986 s.
 8.]

+9A.
+Matters to which the Minister may have regard

+In forming an opinion or exercising a discretion under this Part, the Minister may have regard to any one or more of the following —

+(a) the welfare of the prisoner or person concerned;

+(b) the administration of justice in this or any other State;

+(c) the security and good order of any prison in this or any other State;

+(d) the safe custody of the prisoner or person concerned;

+(e) the protection of the community in this or any other State;

+(f) any other matter the Minister considers relevant.

+[Section 9A inserted by No. 1 of 2009 s.
+6.]

 9. Reports

-(1) For the purpose of forming an opinion or exercising any discretion under this Part, the Minister may inform himself as he thinks fit and, in particular, may have regard to reports of parole and prison authorities of Western Australia and of any participating State.
+(1) For the purpose of forming an opinion or exercising any discretion under this Part, the Minister may inform himself as he thinks fit and, in particular, by reference to reports of parole and prison authorities of Western Australia and of any participating State.

 (2) Reports of parole and prison authorities may be sent to a corresponding Minister for the purpose of assisting him to form an opinion or to exercise a discretion under the interstate law administered by him.

+[Section 9 amended by No. 1 of 2009 s.
+7.]

 Part III — Transfer for trial

 10. Request for transfer of prisoner to participating State